What do Stripe, Facebook, Google, Adobe, and SalesForce have in common?

 Nick couldn’t get enough of exploring the Met’s amazing collections and soon after that fateful date, he and his friends began giving renegade tours to museum visitors.
 It wasn’t long before Museum Hack was born.
 Nick’s mission?
 To give awesome museum tours to people who don’t like museums.
 And it worked.
 Nick and his friends giving museum tours on weekends has blossomed into a million-dollar business with locations across the country, employing people around the world.

 Museum Hack’s first guides noticed how the tours had an unexpected, but awesome effect: they promoted amazing camaraderie among strangers who had never met before and would likely never meet again outside the two hours they spent together at the Metropolitan Museum of Art.
-We realized that if we could create these incredible interactions between strangers in such a short amount of time, that our methods would be especially beneficial for companies looking to improve their team building.
+We realized that if we could create these incredible interactions between strangers in such a short amount of time, that our methods would be especially beneficial for companies planning team building events.

 That’s how a new leg of Museum Hack got its start.
-While our earliest tours were all in New York City at the Met and the American Museum of Natural History, we’ve since expanded to the National Gallery of Art and National Portrait Gallery in Washington, D.C., the de Young Museum of Fine Arts and USS Hornet in San Francisco, and the Art Institute of Chicago.
+While our earliest tours were all in New York City at the Met and the American Museum of Natural History, we’ve since expanded to the National Gallery of Art and National Portrait Gallery for team building in Washington, D.C., the de Young Museum of Fine Arts and USS Hornet in San Francisco, the Art Institute of Chicago for team events in Chicago, and the Getty Museum for team building in Los Angeles.

 “Thank you for an absolutely exquisite morning on yesterday’s Museum Hack tour.
 Everyone really enjoyed it and it was all we could talk about afterwards.
 It was a truly joyful, inspiring, enlightening and FUN experience.
 Thanks so very much.” – The New Yorker

-Now that we know a little bit more about what team building means to Museum Hack, and how we’ve evolved our methods and techniques over the years to deliver an incredible experience to the companies we work with, it’s time to talk about the why.
-Why should your company bother investing in team building – and why should it be with us?
+Now that we know a little bit more about what team building means to Museum Hack, and how we’ve evolved our methods and techniques over the years to deliver an incredible experience to the companies we work with, it’s time to talk about thewhy.
+Why should your company bother investing in team building events – and why should it be with us?

 Let’s start with a quick look at the numbers.
 Team building has been shown to provide 10x returns on employee loyalty, innovation, and work ethic.
-If that alone isn’t enough to convince you of the value of team building, let’s look at this a little deeper.
+If that alone isn’t enough to convince you of the value of team building activities, let’s look at this info a little deeper.

 Overall, the mindset of employees in the U.S. about their work looks pretty grim: